abouquet42/TestTechniqueBioSerenity/README.md

 Dart version 2.14.4

-This version is optimized for iOS and Web.
+This version is optimized for Mobile and Web.